Breaking News | Dangote Cement posts N761.4 bn revenue in 9 months

-Dangote Cement Plc on Saturday posted a revenue of N761.4 billion in nine months ending September 30, 2020, indicating a 12 percent increase over revenues for the corresponding period in 2019, according to a statement by Mr Michel Puchercos, Group Chief Executive Officer, Dangote cement.
+Dangote Cement Plc has posted revenue of N761.4 billion in nine months ending September 30, 2020, indicating a 12 percent increase over revenues for the corresponding period in 2019.

-The statement made available to the News Agency of Nigeria (NAN) in Lagos also announced sales totaling 19.21 million tonnes for the period which ended on Sept.
+A statement by Michel Puchercos, Group Chief Executive Officer, Dangote cement, made available to News Agency of Nigeria (NAN), also announced sales totaling 19.21 million tonnes for the period which ended on Sept.
 30, 2020 as against 18.02 million in 2019, showing a 6.6 per cent increase for the period.

 Puchercos, who expressed delight over the achievements of the company in terms of EBITDA and strongest third quarter volumes, said: “The Cement Group’s revenue went up by 12 per cent to N761.4 billion compared to N679.8 billion in 2019 with domestic operations accounting for N535.51 billion which compared to N467.88 billion up by 14.5 per cent.
 Pan-Africa operations contributed N232.61 indicating a 9.1 percent increase over N213.20 billion in 2019.